khybe/my-portfolio-2.0/README.md

 ## Accessibility and User Experience
 - Prioritizes accessibility with semantic HTML elements and a user-friendly design.
-- Enhances user experience and aesthetic appeal using engaging animations throughout the project, powered by React Reveal.
+- Enhances user experience and aesthetic appeal using engaging animations throughout the project, powered by React Reveal and the detail modal for presenting additional information.

 ## Media and Version Control
 - Uses images for graphical elements and avatars, alongside implementing icons and logos as required.